HIEofOne/Trustee-Immunity-Passport/readme.md

 ## Trustee Signup

 Patients get their Trustee in one of three ways:
-* A In a “white label” presentation linked to a SRCT app
-* B In a group “call to action” scenario, as through a community or company website that might also offer their constituents a choice of compatible apps.
+* A In a group “call to action” scenario, as through a community or company website that might also offer their constituents a choice of compatible apps.
+* B In a “white label” presentation linked to a SRCT app
 * C As an a la carte service paid by the individual independent of any particular app

 In each of these three scenarios, the patient is assured personal control and tracking of how their information is stored and shared.
 In all three, the patient is presented with a set of commonly held policies and default settings as suggested by in the Trustee Directory to opt in and out of, much like a GDPR compliant cookie warning appears to end users during a visit to a corporate website.

 ## Deployment

-As an SRCT app developer, you start off by creating a minimal Trustee Directory installation (A, above) and at least one Trustee account for testing.
-Deployment instructions are as follows:
+As an SRCT app developer, you can focus on Trustee (the consent manager and privacy agent) and make use of NOSH (the electronic health record and industry standard data model) with little or no modification.
+SRCT developers can often use the Trustee Directory operated HIE of One.

+Developers focused on a particular community of patients, as opposed to a particular app, start off by working with a baseline Trustee Directory installation modify or implement features along the various features in the table below.

 ## Trustee Community Operations Level